NCRA-TIFR/gmrt-spam/README.md

 ## Install AIPS

-1. Change the working directory to 'ROOTPATH/spam/AIPS'
+1. Change the working directory to 'ROOTPATH/spam/'
+2. Extract the AIPS package (run the command "tar -xvf 'name of the AIPS package'")
-2. Run the command 'perl install.pl -n'
+3. Run the command 'perl install.pl -n'

 To quickly get through the AIPS installation:
 > screen 0: <enter>